datanav/docs/technical/tripletex-wix.rst

 Tripletex Order to Wix Orders
 -----------------------------
-Before any synchronization can take place, a link between a Tripletex Order and a Wix Orders must be established.

-A new Wix Orders will be created from a Tripletex Order if it is connected to a Tripletex Order that is synchronized into Wix.
+Every Tripletex Order will be synchronized with a Wix Orders.

 Once a link between a Tripletex Order and a Wix Orders is established, it will keep in sync between the two systems, regardless of where it is edited.